COVID-19 Vaccine: Who Gets It and What It Does

 2. Adult residents in long-term care facilities who are unable to live independently.

-When more vaccine dosages are available, teachers; transportation and retail workers; those in food production and service; children; those who live in shelters or who have other risk factors will be next.
+When more vaccine doses are available, teachers, transportation and retail workers, those in food production and service, children, those who live in shelters, or who have other risk factors, will be next.

 In the final phase, the general population with no additional risk factors will be vaccinated.